Need help with your Discussion

 These tactics have been effective since they have led to successful prosecutions both in the United States and Mexico, including United States federal prosecutions of over fifty defendants in numerous cases across the United States, many Mexican state and federal prosecutions of the perpetrators of sex trafficking, and over one hundred and thirty victims were rescued.

-A paradigm known as the “3P”—prevention, protection, and prosecution—can serve as a fundamental strategy that can be used in the United States for early detection and proactive response to human trafficking (Cho, 2015).
+A paradigm known as the “3P”—prevention, protection, and prosecution—can serve as a fundamental strategy used in the United States for early detection and proactive response to human trafficking (Cho, 2015).

 Prevention

 Prevention tactics are an essential component of the movement against human trafficking.
-Efficient efforts of prevention tackle the human traffickers’ tactics head-on (Cho, 2015).
-With the distribution of targeted and accurate information, many communities will be more prepared to respond to human trafficking threats.
+Efficient prevention efforts tackle the human traffickers’ tactics head-on (Cho, 2015).
+By distributing targeted and accurate information, many communities will be more prepared to respond to human trafficking threats.
 Programs of strategic intervention can reach populations that are at risk before they encounter deceitful practices of recruitment.
 Effective partnerships between civil society and private and public sectors can leverage expertise, expand awareness, and facilitate creative solutions to human trafficking.

 Protection

 Protection strategies are critical to the victim-centered approach that can be taken by the international community in the effort to fight modern slavery in the United States (Cho, 2015).
 Effective protection involves identifying victims, providing referrals for a broader range of services that directly provides or funds Non-Governmental organizations to service provision, and supporting the victims as they rebuild their lives.
 Identification of victims is vital to ensure they receive the resources and support they need.
-After identification, the victims’ needs and rights should be prioritized by the government to ascertain that efforts of protection are provided in a way that treats the victims with dignity and that each of them is provided with the opportunity to lead a normal life.
+The government should prioritize Aftetitleon, the victims’ needs, and rights to ascertain that efforts of protection are provided in a way that treats the victims with dignity and that each of them is provided with the opportunity to lead a normal life.

 Prosecution

-Effective action of law enforcement is an essential component of the government’s efforts to fight against human trafficking (Cho, 2015).
+Effective action of law enforcement is essential to the government’s efforts to fight against human trafficking (Cho, 2015).
 The State Department should analyze whether the government criminalizes every form of human trafficking and if the perpetrators are convicted and sentenced with punishments that are sufficiently severe to deter human trafficking and adequately reflect the atrocious of this criminal activity.

 References